-All the channels on your interface can accept dynamic or condenser microphones.
-The Combo-type connectors sense either an XLR plug or a jack plug, and reconfigure the pre-amplifier for mic or line automatically.
-The channels which have the INST function use the same connector.
+All the channels on your interface are able to accept dynamic or condenser microphones.
+The Combo-type connectors sense either an XLR plug or a jack plug, and reconfigure the pre-amplifier for mic or line operation automatically.
+The channels which additionally have the INST function use the same connector.
 If you are connecting a microphone with an XLR plug, the INST/LINE switch will have no effect.